0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 3. Assigning an initial value of zero to the variables:
-Uninitialized variables can cause a serious problem.
-Therefore, all variables must be initialized before use, because otherwise, the compiler will report the remaining data from the previous program that occupied the same part of the memory.
+Using uninitialized variables can lead to severe issues in your program.
+It is crucial to initialize all variables before utilizing them, as failing to do so may result in the compiler retrieving residual data from a preceding program that occupied the same memory segment.
+This can lead to unpredictable behavior and hard-to-debug errors in your program.

 ```
 !******************************************************************************************